giancosta86/GraphsJ/README.md

 # GraphsJ

-*Elegant and modern didactic application for running graph algorithms*
+*ScalaFX didactic application for running graph algorithms*

 ## Introduction

-GraphsJ is a modern didactic application dedicated to interactively execute graph algorithms; it features both a visual user interface and an SDK to develop *custom scenarios*.
+GraphsJ is a modern didactic application dedicated to interactively executing graph algorithms; it features both a visual user interface and a Scenario Development Kit - to create *custom scenarios* based on the [EighthBridge](https://github.com/giancosta86/EighthBridge) toolkit for ScalaFX.

-Several students of Operations Research need to easily execute graph algorithms, in order to study them with a "hands-on" approach showing every step: GraphsJ meets this requirement by running, even step-by-step, some well-known algorithms - such as *Dijkstra's shortest path problem* - which often prove to be cross-subject.
+Students of Operations Research need to easily run graph algorithms, in order to study them with a practical, step-by-step approach: GraphsJ can meet this requirement for well-known algorithms - such as *Prim's Shortest Spanning Tree* - which often prove to be cross-subject.

-On the other hand, research workers want to test their algorithms on a PC, as it's faster and less error-prone, in particular if one wants to perform several tests.
-However, writing a whole computer program only to test an algorithm is not always at hand - just the creation a GUI is indeed a rather complex, time-consuming task.
+On the other hand, researchers may want to test their algorithms on a PC, as it's faster and less error-prone, especially as the number of tests increases; unfortunately, writing a whole computer program only to test an algorithm is not always at hand - just the creation a GUI is a rather complex, time-consuming task.

-GraphsJ satisfies both user groups, because it provides an easy-to-use interface as well as a simple Java framework: this means that anyone knowing just a bit of Java can create their own algorithms, without dealing with details such as the creation of a user interface or disk I/O - these features are already provided by the application, so the developer only has to create a few classes, compile them and provide the program with their location, therefore focusing on the business logic making up the algorithms.
+GraphsJ satisfies both user groups, providing an easy-to-use interface as well as a minimalist Scala framework: people can therefore focus on the business logic making up their algorithms.

-This new version, GraphsJ 3, is mainly oriented to a global refactoring of the software architecture, which is now much simplified and far more elegant; it is based on two open-source libraries developed by me - [Helios](https://github.com/giancosta86/Helios-core) and [Arcontes](https://github.com/giancosta86/Arcontes-core), as well as on a vast set of modern technologies, in particular JavaFX, in order to deliver an enhanced user experience.
+This new version, GraphsJ 4, is a ScalaFX-oriented redesign of the original architecture, introducing several concepts from Functional Programming; adding and removing scenarios is also extremely simplified: JAR files copied into a dedicated per-user directory will automatically and immediately provide new scenarios.

 ## Features

-* A modern user interface, based on JavaFX
+* *Modern user interface*, employing **ScalaFX**

-* Flexible and greatly enhanced canvas to draw and edit your graphs
+* *Flexible and vastly enhanced canvas* to draw and edit graphs

-* Includes 4 predefined, widely-used algorithms

-* Customizable fonts and colors for graph, vertexes and edges.
-Graphical settings are stored in each scenario file, along with the graph they describe

-* Java-based SDK, enabling anyone to easily create new scenarios to plug into the program
+* ScalaFX-based **SDK**, enabling anyone to easily *create new scenarios*

-* Full source code available, especially for the standard algorithms: developers can create a new algorithm starting from a consolidated base
+* **Scenario-discovery engine**, *automatically adding and removing scenarios*

+* *Simplified model*, inspired by **Functional Programming**

-* Per-scenario options dialog and help page, customizable by scenario developers
+* *Per-scenario options dialog and help*, customizable by scenario developers

-* XML-based document files, to foster interoperability
+* **XML-based document files**, to foster *interoperability and compatibility with previous versions*

-* New, redesigned and much more elegant architecture, based on [Helios](https://github.com/giancosta86/Helios-core) and [Arcontes](https://github.com/giancosta86/Arcontes-core).

-* Short but complete online help

-* Open source and, hopefully, elegant
+* **Open source** code available: developers can create a new scenario starting from a consolidated base

 ## Requirements

-Java 8 or later is recommended in order to run GraphsJ or to use its SDK.
+Java 8u65 or later is recommended.